 (d) compliance with the NRL Rules, including the administration and development of Rugby League (if you are a Participant);

-(e) serving content in accordance with your preferences and previous consumption; and
+(e) serving content in accordance with your preferences and previous consumption;

 5.2 Wherever practicable, the NRL will inform you more specifically of the primary purpose of a collection as part of its collection statement, which will be made available to you at the time of the collection.

-5.3 When we collect your Personal Information, your Personal Information will only be used or disclosed for the primary purpose for which it was collected, a related secondary purpose, in accordance with any express consent you grant the NRL or as otherwise lawfully required (e.g. where your Personal Information is requested by a law enforcement agency).
+5.3 When we collect your Personal Information, your Personal Information will only be used or disclosed for the primary purpose for which it was collected, a related secondary purpose, in accordance with any express consent you give the NRL or as otherwise lawfully required (e.g. where your Personal Information is requested by a law enforcement agency).